sourcegraph/handbook/content/company/strategy/code-graph/search/index.md

 ## Mission

-Sourcegraph's mission is to make it so that everyone can code.
-The Search teams' mission is to enable developers to find the code they need when they need it.
-We want enterprise customers of Sourcegraph actively use our differentiated code search features.
-Sourcegraph Cloud enables federated search over several code hosts beyond GitHub and GitLab, with relevant results.
-Eventually, we envision that Search will power [unified](../index.md#deliver-a-unified-experience) use cases of Sourcegraph, at any Enterprise scale and across the entire OSS universe.
-Beyond that, we see Code search is a cornerstone of [universal coding literacy](../../index.md#ten-year-vision-democratize-coding).
+The Search team's mission is to enable developers to find the code they need when they need it.

+In the near term, we want to make sure our customers are aware of and using our differentiated code search features.
+For example, Sourcegraph Cloud enables federated search over several code hosts beyond GitHub and GitLab, with relevant results.
+We envision that Search will power [unified](../index.md#deliver-a-unified-experience) use cases of Sourcegraph, at any scale and across the entire OSS universe.

 ## Competitive landscape